PRACTICE DIRECTION 71 – ORDERS TO OBTAIN INFORMATION FROM JUDGMENT DEBTORS

-7.2 Rule 71.3 and paragraph 3 of this practice direction (service of order), and rule 71.5(1)(a) and (2) (affidavit of service), apply with the necessary changes to a suspended committal order as they do to an order to attend court.
+7.2 Rule 71.3 and paragraph 3 of this practice direction (service of order) and rule 71.5(1)(a) and (2) (affidavit of service), apply with the necessary changes to such an order.

-(1) the judgment debtor fails to attend court at the time and place specified in the suspended committal order; and
+(1) the judgment debtor fails to attend court at the time and place specified in a suspended order punishing them for non-compliance; and

 (2) it appears to the judge or court officer that the judgment debtor has been duly served with the order,